ItokawaK/MoNaS/README.md

 - `-s`, `--species`

 This option specifies the name of directory storing reference files of each species.
-Each file should have file names with prefix ref (eg. ref.ga) and be organiazed within this directory as:
+Each file should have file names with prefix ref (eg. ref.ga) and be organized within this directory as:

 ```bash
   species_dir/ # arbitrary name